shimaore/tough-rate/middleware/emergency.coffee.md

       middleware = ->

         if not @res.rule?
-          @logger.error 'Emergency middleware: no rule is present. (ignored)' return
+          debug 'Emergency middleware: no rule is present. (ignored)' return
         if not @res.ruleset_database?
-          @logger.error 'Emergency middleware: no ruleset_database is present. (ignored)' return
+          debug 'Emergency middleware: no ruleset_database is present. (ignored)' return

 Then, see whether the destination number is an emergency number, and process it.

         if not @res.rule.emergency
-          @logger.info 'Emergency middleware: not an emergency rule.' return
+          debug 'Emergency middleware: not an emergency rule.' return

         emergency_ref = @req.header 'X-CCNQ3-Routing'